MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 > [!IMPORTANT]
 > As of July 31, 2024, Customer Insights - Journeys integration with Microsoft Fabric is generally available.
 To avoid service disruptions, preview users of the integration with Microsoft Fabric must follow the [Transition to general availability guidance](fabric-integration.md#transition-to-general-availability).
+> Access to the Preview version/folder will be removed on December 7.

 In Customer Insights - Journeys, you can effortlessly create custom Power BI reports tailored to your business needs by using Microsoft Fabric capabilities.
 Harness seamless access to data to gain a complete understanding of your campaigns, lead management, market performance, and customer engagement, enabling you to identify new opportunities.